MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-markings.md

 	- PowerPoint: Watermarks are applied to the master slide, as a background image.

-	- Multiple lines of text are supported when you use the current preview version of the Azure Information Protection client.
+	- Multiple lines of text are supported.

 - You can specify just a text string, or use [variables](#using-variables-in-the-text-string) to dynamically create the text string when the header, footer, or watermark is applied.